 Can Carrier Sue Third Party Directly: Yes, with reasonable notice.

-Intervene: The carrier must intervene unless there’s reimbursement agreement or the carrier files suit.
+Right to Intervene: The carrier must intervene unless there’s reimbursement agreement or the carrier files suit.

 Recovery from UM/UIM Benefits: No.